adgaudio/MajorityRedis/README.md

 **GET** and **SET** implementations are:

-  - Consistency guarantee is based on how often keys are accessed via Get or Set
+  - Consistency guarantee is based on how often keys are accessed
   - (Key, Value) pairs will get lost or out of date if the majority of redis servers dies before a client gets or sets the key
   - Decent partition tolerance